 #05 ARBORGLYPH BY Bridget Conway & Benjamin Stevens

-We invite you to ARBORGLYPH, an afternoon of sculpture, painting, and textile work by Bridget Conway and Benjamin Stevens.
+ARBORGLYPH is an afternoon of sculpture, painting, and textile work by Bridget Conway and Benjamin Stevens.
 This project presents new work that reacts to the idea of domestic space, craft, and nature as a lived environment.
 By creating an environment for abstraction, the artists prioritize the experience of the viewer to understand the objective of the pieces on their own terms and encourage thinking about concepts like use & usefulness, work & play, labor & rest.

 #06 The Last Supper BY Summer Ester Orr

 The Last Supper is a free ceramic exhibition & pop-up banquet experience that invites participants to share a locally-sourced meal utilizing entirely functional dinnerware made by hand – from candlestick to wine goblet.
-These adorned objects present a world created piece by piece, one which exalts life on Earth and the delicate systems currently at risk.
+These adorned objects present a world created piece by piece, one that exalts life on Earth and the delicate systems currently at risk.

 Summer Ester Orr (b.
 1996) is a Honduran-American ceramicist, object-maker, and educator living in the rural West.
 Informed by post-industrial revolution craft movements, folk art and a “back to the land” ethos, Orr’s objects are rooted in simple whimsy, storytelling and introspection.
 They offer a way to connect with place, ecological memory, and the natural world while also retaining functionality.
 The vessels strive to give a moment of peace to the beholder… as in the soft exclamation when one sees a small animal moving throughout the landscape.
 The wood & soda-fired surfaces are adorned with various illustrative techniques like sgraffito, stamps, inlay, and purposeful wadmarking.